edson-acordi/4bit-microcomputer/README.md

 # History and Motivation #
-Since the time I took an 8086 assembly language programming course, this project has been something that I have always wanted to do.
+Since the time I took an 8086 assembly language programming course and took digital electronics and microprocessors classes in college, this project has been something I've always wanted to do.

 The project started in 2020, and the first usable version was completed on April 20, 2020.

 Initially, the development of the project used the Logisim-Evolution software, and later it was migrated to the Digital software (Helmut Neemann).

-Some sources of inspiration can be seen at:
+#### Some sources of inspiration can be seen at:

 http://www.sinaptec.alomar.com.ar/2018/03/computadora-de-4-bits-capitulo-1.html
 https://www.bigmessowires.com/nibbler/